Direct mapping of tidal deformability to the iso-scalar and iso-vector nuclear matter parameters: Mapping Tidal deformability to the nuclear matter parameters

-The values of Pearson's correlation coefficient ($r$) between $\Lambda_{TOV}$(M) and $\Lambda_{L_2}$(M) with M = 1.2 -- 1.8 M$\odot$ are presented in Table~\ref{tabS2}.
-The result indicates $\Lambda_{L_2}$, which includes the contributions from L$_0$ and K$_{sym0}$ only, may not be sufficient to reliably represent $\Lambda_{TOV}$(M) over a wide range of NS mass, the contributions of K$_0$ and Q$_0$ need to be considered (See the discussion of Table~\ref{tabS2} in the supplemental material for detail).
+A detailed systematic analysis has been carried out to find out the most important NMPs.
+The values of Pearson's correlation coefficient ($r$) between $\Lambda_{TOV}$(M) and $\Lambda_{l_2}$(M) with M = 1.2 -- 1.8 M$_\odot$ are presented in Table~\ref{tabA1}.
+Each column represents the variations of the NMPs considered to compute the $\Lambda_{TOV}$(M).
+The result indicates $\Lambda_{l_2}$, which includes the contributions from L$_0$ and K$_{\rm sym0}$ only, may not be sufficient to reliably represent $\Lambda_{TOV}$(M) over a wide range of NS mass, the contributions of K$_0$ and Q$_0$ need to be considered (see the discussion of Table~\ref{tabA1} in the Appendix section for details).